-() One Primary Power Supply (Mod.
+(\) One Primary Power Supply (Mod.
 A1531) and one Power Supply Unit (Mod.
 A1532) are included; boards are not included.

-Table 2.2 - Technical specifications of the SY1527 mainframe: front and rear panel components
+Table 2.2 - Technical specifications of the SY1527 mainframe: front / rear panel components

-(refer to the figure in Appendix A)

-Displays (I/O control section) GEN, red LED, lights up when GENERAL STATUS signal, corresponding to a logic combination (defined by the user) of OVC, UNV, OVV, TRIP, is TRUE; CH-ON, red LED, lights up when at least one channel is ON; OVC, UNV, TRIP, OVV, red LEDs, light up when at least one channel is in Over Current, Under Voltage, Trip, Over Voltage condition, respectively; RSTFLAG, red LED, lights up after a RESET; CHK PASS, green LED, lights up when the initial system check has been performed successfully and the system is ready.
-VSEL, ISEL, green LEDs, light up when the relevant connectors for voltage and current selection, respectively, are TRUE; KILL, green LED, lights up when the system is in KILL condition; NIM, TTL, green LEDs, light up when the relevant standard is selected; RESET, red/orange LED, lights up when a RESET occurs: it is initially red and then becomes orange, depending on the duration of the RESET signal; LOCAL ENABLE, REM ENABLE, red LEDs, light up, respectively, when the Local Enable mode is selected and when the Remote Enable mode is selected and the proper REM EN signal is sent in; OVERTEMP, FAN FAILURE, PWR FAILURE red LEDs, light up when the Over Temperature, Fan Failure and Power Failure condition, respectively, occurs; INTERLOCK, red LED, lights up as the system is in INTERLOCK condition.
-LOCAL NET, CAENET, red LEDs, light up when the relevant connectors are in activity; - MASIER, red LED, lights up when the HV SYNC clock is internally generated.
-Displays - OK , yellow LED, lights up when the system is turned on.
-(Power +5, +12, -12, +48, green LEDS, light up as the relevant power supply is present; Supplies) mains and the MAIN switch on the rear panel is in position 1.
-NIM/TTL switch for the selection of the level standard of the output signals; - LOCAL ENABLE/DISABLE/REMOTE ENABLE switch, which allows, respectively, to enable the channels locally or to disable them or to allow their 0.11 remote enable via the proper ENABLE input signal; Switches - INTERLOCK CLOSED/OPEN switch to select if the INTERLOCK function is Active when the contact is closed of open, respectively.
-MAIN switch (rear name) to nower the Dower Supply Section: - POWER ON key (front panel, primary power supply section, locally or to enable its remote power on.
-RESET push button: if T {RESET} > T {RCPU} = 100÷200 ms → CPU is reset; if T {RESET} Buttons > $T{RCH} = T{RCPU}$ +900 ms \rightarrow CPU, boards are reset and the channels are turned off.
+(refer to the figur e in Appendix A) (refer to the figur Displays (I/O control section) a GEN, red LED, lights up when GENERAL STATUS signal, corresponding to a logic combination (defined by the user) of OVC, UNV, OVV, TRIP, is TRUE; CH-ON, red LED, lights up when at least one channel is ON; OVC, UNV, TRIP, OVV, red LEDs, light up when at least one channel is in Over Current, Under Voltage, Trip, Over Voltage condition, respectively; RSTFLAG, red LED, lights up after a RESET; CHK PASS, green LED, lights up when the initial system check has been performed successfully and the system is ready.
+VSEL, ISEL, green LEDs, light up when the relevant connectors for voltage and current selection, respectively, are TRUE; KILL, green LED, lights up when the relevant standard is selected; RESET, red/orange LED, lights up when a RESET occurs: it is initially red and then becomes orange, depending on the duration of the RESET signal; LOCAL ENABLE, REM ENABLE, red LEDs, light up, respectively, when the Displays (Power Supplies) Local Enable mode is selected and when the Remote Enable mode is selected and the proper REM EN signal is sent in; OVERTEMP, FAN FAILURE, PWR FAILURE red LEDs, light up when the Over Temperature, Fan Failure and Power Failure condition, respectively, occurs; INTERLOCK, red LED, lights up as the system is in INTERLOCK condition.
+LOCAL NET, CAENET, red LEDs, light up when the relevant connectors are in activity; MASTER, red LED, lights up when the HV SYNC clock is internally generated.
+OK, yellow LED, lights up when the system is turned on. +5, +12, -12, +48, green LEDs, light up as the relevant power supply is present; MAIN, orange LED, when lit up, it warns that the system is connected to the Switches mains and the MAIN switch on the rear panel is in position 1.
+NIM/TTL switch for the selection of the level standard of the output signals; LOCAL ENABLE/DISABLE/REMOTE ENABLE switch, which allows, respectively, to enable the channels locally or to disable them or to allow their remote enable via the proper ENABLE input signal; INTERLOCK CLOSED/OPEN switch to select if the INTERLOCK function is active when the contact is closed or open, respectively.
+MAIN switch (rear panel) to power the Power Supply Section; POWER ON key (front panel, primary power supply) to power on the system locally or to enable its remote power on.
+Buttons RESET push button: if $T{RESET} > T{RCPU} = 100 \div 200 \text{ ms} \rightarrow CPU$ is reset; if $T{RESET} > T{RCH} = T{RCPU} \div 900 \text{ ms} \rightarrow CPU$ , boards are reset and the channels are turned off.
 The Reset must be enabled via the RESET FLAG software window.
-Local Control 7.7° colour LCD screen, with brightness and contrast control buttons; 15 key keyned; Interfaces ID-Key Keypau, compact switch (8 directions + press action) - HS CAENET LOCAL NET (to control non-intelligent systems ONLY): Remote - One PS/2 connector for external PC keyboard; VGA-standard connector for external VGA monitor; interraces - ETHERNET (TCP/IP); RS232 interface for external VT100 or PC.
+Local Control Interfaces 7.7" colour LCD screen, with brightness and contrast control buttons; 15-key keypad; compact switch (8 directions + press action).
+Remote Control Interfaces H.S.
+CAENET; LOCAL NET (to control non-intelligent systems ONLY); One PS/2 connector for external PC keyboard; VGA-standard connector for external VGA monitor; ETHERNET (TCP/IP); RS232 interface for external VT100 or PC.
 Optional Interfaces - CAN-bus.